m-richards/m-richards.github.io/content/post/python_dep_management.md

 ```

 The packages in question are a little confected, but they illustrate the situation quite nicely.
 Jax is not supported
-on windows, so is listed with a platform constraint (our codebase is a mini-monolith at this point and so there portions which run quite happily on windows despite missing a "requirement".
+on windows, so is listed with a platform constraint (our codebase consists of many related but independent pieces, so there portions which run quite happily on windows despite missing a "requirement".
 Technically we could have a plethora of requirements files for different bits of the code and then this "inconsistency" would disappear.
 But then I'd have a plethora of requirements to maintain which is certainly not the lesser evil). `jupyterlab` is a cross platform package but has some windows specific dependencies which show up if I use `pip-compile`
 to generate a requirements file.
 Here's want that looks like if I compare the pip-compile output for linux and windows:

 ```bash